Download PDF

 - FDI Inflow:

-Namibia’s economic freedom score is 59.2, making its economy the 95th freest in the 2022 Index.
-Namibia is ranked 11th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Namibia’s economic freedom score is 57.7, making its economy the 102nd freest in the 2023 Index.
+Its score is 1.5 points worse than last year.
+Namibia is ranked 12th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 Background

-Namibia gained its independence from South Africa in 1990 and since then has been politically stable.
-President Hage Geingob was elected to a second five-year term in 2019 but by a much narrower margin than he earned in 2014.
-The ruling SWAPO Party of Namibia, which has won every election by large majorities since 1990, lost its parliamentary supermajority in the 2019 election.
-The mining sector, especially uranium, brings in more than 50 percent of foreign exchange earnings.
-Namibia’s economy is closely linked to South Africa’s, and its credit rating is one of the highest in the region.
-Land reforms being considered by the government include expropriation of land with “fair compensation” for redistribution to the black majority.
+Namibia gained its independence from South Africa in 1990 and is politically stable.
+President Hage Geingob was elected to a second five-year term in 2019.
+The ruling SWAPO Party of Namibia, which has won every election by large majorities since 1990, lost its parliamentary supermajority in 2019.
+Mining, especially the mining of uranium, brings in more than 50 percent of foreign exchange earnings.
+Namibia’s economy is closely linked to South Africa’s, and its credit rating is one of the highest in the Sub-Saharan Africa region.

 Rule of Law